day8/re-frame/docs/coeffects.md

        {:db (assoc db :defaults val))}))
 ```

-So we've added one Interceptor.
-It will inject the right value into `context's` `:coeffeects`
+So we've added one Interceptor and it will do the magic.
+It will inject the right
-and that `:coeffects` ends up being the first parameter to our handler.
+value into `context's` `:coeffeects` which then goes on to be the first argument
+to our event handler (`cofx`)

 ### `inject-cofx`